USC formally names Shane Beamer as the Gamecocks' new head coach: 'Perfect fit'

 COLUMBIA — Shane Beamer is back.

-The former South Carolina assistant coach who has been on teams that have gone to the College Football Playoff each of the past three years was formally named the Gamecocks' head coach on Sunday.
+The former South Carolina assistant coach who has been an assistant coach on teams that have gone to the College Football Playoff in each of the past three years was formally named the Gamecocks' head coach on Sunday.
 He will hold an introductory news conference Monday.

 Beamer was flown into Columbia on Sunday afternoon where he met with the team at the Gamecocks' $50 million football operations center, the centerpiece of more than $135 million spent on upgrades to facilities for the players and fans in the past decade.